timiskhakov/timiskhakov.github.io/_posts/2022-04-05-programming-guitar-music.md

 }
 ```

 We just calculate the `pick` value and apply the formula.
-One thing to note here: if `pick` was zero, we would assign `pick` value to the size of `noise`, effectively turning the filter off.
+One thing to note here: if `pick` ends up being rounded to zero by the integer conversion, we would assign `pick` value to the size of `noise`, effectively turning the filter off.

 ### Single Sample Filters